Home

 ca. 1881/81 - 76 x 101 cm - Oil on canvas

-Museum of Fine Art, Boston >
+Museum of Fine Art, Boston, USA >

-Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 193
+Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 193/Newspaper reports from 1882

 No. 5 - Portrait de M. G.